bishopZ/Frame.js/api.md

 # Frame.bump( [arguments] ), Frame.double( [arguments] )

-These functions add a function that adds a function to the queue.
-Basically, Frame.double adds the function to the end of the soon queue at the time it is run, and still before the later queue.
-This only becomes useful with multiple nested Frame sequences.
+Basically, Frame.double adds the function to the end of the soon queue twice, but still before the later queue.
+It's really only useful in nested Frame sequences.

 # Frame.queue()